dm-cdb/Microchip/XC8/XC8-Xtal-ext.X/readme.md

  <br>
  In this example :<br>
  - C1 & C2 = 30pF<br>
- - XC2 (reactance of capacitor at resonant frequency, 25Mhz) = 200Ohms.<br>
+ - XC2 (reactance of 30pF capacitor at resonant frequency, 25Mhz) = 200Ohms.<br>
  - VCC = 3.3V<br>
  <br>
- The pink and blue waveform clearly are clipped at the top of their shape, signaling an overdrive - the VCC used here is 3.3V.
+ The pink and blue waveform clearly are clipped at the top of their shape, signaling a slight overdrive - the VCC used here is 3.3V.
  <br>
  <br>
  <u>The program :</u><br>